 Okay, so you have a well-designed site and have done usability testing to make sure visitors stay on the site and now all you need is to get people to come to the website.
 How do you do it?

 There are lots of ways to bring more hits to a website.
 Let’s talk about the ethical, non-spammy, non-irritating methods and leave the others behind.
 First, you need to optimize the website for the search engines.
-In the long run, this will bring the most hits of any other method.
-You can either devote the time to education and then optimize the site yourself or find an SEO firm that will do this for you.
-The ROI of SEO is far superior, in the long run to any other online advertising method.
+In the long run, this will bring the most traffic of any other method.
+You can either devote the time to education and a steep learning curve and then optimize the site yourself or you can find an SEO firm (like us) that will do this for you.
+The ROI of SEO is far superior, in the long run, to any other online advertising method.
 But what if you need quicker results?

 I Need More Hits, Now!

 Pay-per-inclusion is different because you pay only to have a website included in a directory or search engine.
 For businesses, a couple important places to be are the Yahoo directory and Business.com directory (B2B only).
 With Yahoo, you pay per year and will appear within the directory structure.
-No guarantee of hits are included with this plan, though.
+No guarantee of visitors are included with this plan, though (Update – Yahoo has stopped offering this service).
 With Business.com, being included is relatively inexpensive, and like Yahoo, may give your site a boost in the search engine rankings, but it also has a pay-per-click component to it, where for a certain amount per click, a site gets better placement and more hits.

 I’m Getting More Hits But No One Is Buying!